lzufalcon/desktop-icons-ng-zh-cn/README.md

  * Identify the desktop windows and keep it at the bottom of the windows stack, in all desktops

 This last part is paramount in Wayland systems, because there an application can't set its role as freely as in X11.
+But when it is used under X11, the extension is not needed, which means that it can be used in any other window system.

 Of course, to avoid breaking the security model of Wayland, the process for identifying the window is somewhat convoluted, to ensure that only the process launched from the extension can